Corporate Governance Statement

 Dr Ian Williams - BSPHN Chairperson

-Dr Ian Williams is the founding Principal of a group general practice.
-During his 25-year tenure, the centre has grown from a solo practice to one which currently employs 17 doctors.
-Ian also holds a medical advisory position Queensland Health Statewide Falls Prevention Committee.
-In addition, Ian is a Senior Lecturer at the University of Queensland's School of Medicine.
+Dr Ian Williams is the Principal of Camp Hill Healthcare, which is a group general practice.
+During his over 30 year tenure, the centre has grown from a solo practice to one where 16 General Practitioners work in a multidisciplinary team with a wide range of allied health practitioners , nurses and non-dispensing pharmacists.
+The centre was named Practice of the Year in 2015.
+Ian sits on the steering committee of the Queensland Health statewide older persons health clinical network, and is a Senior Lecturer at the University of Queensland's School of Medicine.

 Mrs Cheryl Herbert - BSPHN Deputy Chairperson